moonpiedumplings/moonpiedumplings.github.io/projects/build-server-4/index.md

 ## User Namespaces

-Just like how Linux has "distributions", or bundles of software that build ontop of the Linxu kernels, Kubernetes has distros.
+Just like how Linux has "distributions", or bundles of software that build on top of the Linux kernels, Kubernetes has distros.
 I want rootless Kubernetes,

-I started by looking at [k3s](), the version of kubernetes I have experience with.
+I started by looking at [k3s](https://k3s.io/), the version of kubernetes I have experience with.
 However, there appear to be some [caveats with rootless mode](https://docs.k3s.io/advanced#known-issues-with-rootless-mode)... including not being able to run a multi node cluster.

 There is an article related to Kubernetes rootless containers: <https://rootlesscontaine.rs/getting-started/kubernetes/>